Envy-free item allocation

 Envy-free (EF) item allocation is a fair item allocation problem, in which the fairness criterion is envy-freeness - each agent should receive a bundle that they believe to be at least as good as the bundle of any other agent.

 Since the items are indivisible, an EF assignment may not exist.
 The simplest case is when there is a single item and at least two agents: if the item is assigned to one agent, the other will envy.

-One way to attain fairness is to use monetary transfers; see Fair allocation of items and money.
+One way to attain fairness is to use monetary transfers.
 When monetary transfers are not allowed or not desired, there are allocation algorithms providing various kinds of relaxations.

 Finding an envy-free allocation whenever it exists

 Preference-orderings on bundles: envy-freeness

 The undercut procedure finds a complete EF allocation for two agents, if-and-only-if such allocation exists.
 It requires the agents to rank bundles of items, but it does not require cardinal utility information.
 It works whenever the agents' preference relations are strictly monotone, but does not need to assume that they are responsive preferences.
 In the worst case, the agents may have to rank all possible bundles, so the run-time might be exponential in the number of items.